superfeedr/superfeedr-python/README.markdown

 These libs are not ours, _they wait for your input_, _your documentation_, _your testing_, as well as_ your suggestions for new features_.
 We will just help gathering them and keeping track by connecting the people who made them with the people who use them.

-Please, fork it and make them better!
+Please, fork it and make it better!